Kakashi010/mina/README.md

 **This is basically a translation of [w0rldwind's script](https://github.com/w0rldwind/mina).** Code unchanged, only translated in English.

 Mina will restart when:
-* Node block height is lagging behing, or
+* Node block height is lagging behing, or when,
 * Node stutus is CONNECTING, LISTENING, OFFLINE, BOOTSTRAP, CATCHUP (Set the appropriate time required to load a node in `m.sh`)